hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 ## Running -- Lifecycle

-All the modules here are continuous rather than batch, they are intended to run forever.
+Apart from `topic-create` which is one-off set-up, all the modules here are continuous rather than batch, they are intended to run forever.

 The Jet jobs are requesting the next unread message from the Kafka topic.
 If there isn't one because the `trade-producer` has been paused, that's no different from the stock